PuruVJ/neodrag/packages/vanilla/README.md

-# @neodrag/solid
+# @neodrag/vanilla

-A lightweight SolidJS directive library to make your elements draggable.
+A lightweight vanilla JS(plain JS) library to make your elements draggable.

 Inspired from the amazing [react-draggable](https://github.com/react-grid-layout/react-draggable) library, and implements a similar API, but 3x smaller.

 # Features

-- 🤏 Tiny - Only 1.99KB min+brotli.
+- 🤏 Tiny - Only 2.02KB min+brotli.
 - 🐇 Simple - Quite simple to use, and effectively no-config required!
-- 🧙‍♀️ Elegant - SolidJS directive, to keep the usage simple, elegant and straightforward.
+- 🧙‍♀️ Elegant - Single class, very easy to use.
 - 🗃️ Highly customizable - Offers tons of options that you can modify to get different behavior.
 - ⚛️ Reactive - Change options passed to it on the fly, it will **just work 🙂**